 For example, our course in learner-directed second language acquisition helps you move beyond normal limitations and make steady progress towards bilingualism, especially if you have to learn a language on your own, outside of a traditional classroom.
 It provides theory that you immediately apply in daily interaction with a speaker of another language.
 (Check out this video on YouTube.)
 You'll be surprised at how much you can learn in just nine weeks!

 The Summer Institute of Linguistics at UND strives for integration of linguistic theory with the practical tasks of learning and describing languages in many different field situations around the world.
 This provides a strong background for those who are interested in learning about the wonder of human language and for those interested in expanding their world.
-SIL-UND students often go on to careers as linguists, anthropologists, teachers, missionaries, community-development workers and translators, especially in other countries.
+SIL-UND students often go on to careers as linguists, anthropologists, teachers, Christian workers, community-development workers and translators, especially in other countries.

 A special feature at SIL-UND is that we cover signed languages too, not just spoken languages.
 There are special courses on signed languages, and most general linguistics courses include coverage of signed languages, sometimes to a substantial degree.
 Most summers, Deaf people are involved as students and staff, and approximately 15-20% of our community knows at least some ASL.
 ASL-English interpreters are provided whenever needed for classes, faculty-student appointments, colloquia, parties, etc.